christopher-besch/homepage/src/articles/16_open_source/open_source.md

   This process of converting an executable back into source code is called `reverse-engineering`.
   It is often incredibly tedious and unfeasible.
 - Technically not all programming languages produce executables.
-  Though, those compilation results are captured by the concepts explained in this article, too.
+  Though, the characteristics laid out in this article capture those compilation results, too.
   I just used *executable* as an example for a bigger concept.
 - There are more flavours of Open-Source.
   For example there's Open-Hardware and Open-Data.